Ajoo/hypt/README.md

 Simple hyperparameter tuning in Python.

 `hypt`'s design philosophy is:
-* Not taking over your script.
+* `hypt` doesn't take over your script.
 You own the training loop, `hypt` only provides parameter values to test and stays out of the way.
-Model training doesn't have to be relegated to some callback that you provide to an `optimize` function, making debugging mode annoying.
+Model training doesn't have to be relegated to some callback that you provide to an `optimize` function, making debugging more cumbersome.
-* Having a small footprint, designed to be composable with other libraries rather than integrate them. `hypt` will not implement things like experiment tracking, results vizualization, parallelization, etc..
+* `hypt` will have a small footprint, designed to be composable with other libraries rather than integrate them. `hypt` will not implement things like experiment tracking, results vizualization, parallelization, etc..

 ## Installation